bruno-unna/euclidean-rhythms/README.md

 #### Fully extended

-In the examples above a fully expanded notation was used, where each beat can be represented as an *x* (if it's an onseet), or as *.* if it's a silence:
+In the examples above a fully expanded notation was used, where each beat can be represented as an *x* (if it's an onset), or as *.* if it's a silence:

 *E(4, 16) = [x . . . x . . . x . . . x . . . ]*